tombosmansibm/custom_isam_collection/README.md

 ```

 ## Override roles
-I have not found a way to override roles from 1 namespaced collection over the other.
+The way to override roles, requires you to drop the namespace from the roles.

+The roles shouldn't be namespaced anyway, but it can make sense to use the namespace (to make sure you are using the correct version).

+## Override handlers
+It's possible to override the handlers, but it's a bit trickier.
+It appears the